ActionFPS/ActionFPS-Wiki/Concept-&-growth.md

 Crucial
 ==
-Imo most important bit ia
-Is the **new user flow**:
+Imo most important bit is the **new user flow**:
 > I'm a newbie and open this site.
-How and why do I end up playing the game?
+How and why do I end up playing the game, and coming back again?

 Should optimise the living lights out of that.